ali-rantakari/icalBuddy/faq.markdown

     icalBuddy eventsFrom:"${start_dt}" to:"${end_dt}"

+### Q: When I try to go through the automatic update procedure via the command line, after selecting the "a" option when icalBuddy tries to download a list of changes from the server, I get a "connection refused" message.
+What might be the problem?

+icalBuddy uses the text-based [links][links] web browser to download the list of changes from the server and format them to a nice text representation.
+This problem might occur if you're using a HTTP proxy that links doesn't know about.
+Do the following to configure the correct proxies for links:

+1. Open links (just type `links` into the Terminal)
+2. Press *esc*.
+This will bring up the menu at the top
+3. Using the arrow keys, navigate to the *Setup > Network options* menu item and press enter
+4. Move the cursor over to the *HTTP proxy* and *FTP proxy* fields and enter your proxies there
+5. Move the cursor to the *Ok* button and press enter
+6. Press *esc* to bring up the menu again
+7. Navigate to the *Setup > Save options* menu item and press enter
+8. Press *Q* to quit and *enter* to confirm

+After doing this, links is configured to use your proxies and you may try `icalBuddy -u` again.

 ### Q: For some of my calendar items the bullet point is displayed on the right side of the line instead of on the left side, like it's supposed to.
 Why is this?

 The calendar items in question probably have text in a language that's written from right to left?
 The Mac OS X text layout system sees this and automatically "flips" the line, putting the bullet point (which was supposed to be at the far left side of the line) to the far right.
 There are two workarounds I've come up with, depending on the application you're using to invoke icalBuddy: